-- Description Add or modify comments to describe the virtual printer to users-for example, "duplex company brochure." - Job Actions Select one of the standard Fiery server actions, such as Hold, Process and Hold, Print, Print and Hold, or Print and Delete.
-Sequential Print is also displayed if it has been enabled in Configure. - Job Properties Select Define to access Job Properties and specify print settings.
+- Description Add or modify comments to describe the virtual printer to users-for example, "company brochure." - Job Actions Select one of the Fiery server actions, such as Hold, or Process and Hold. - Job Properties Select Define to access Job Properties and specify print settings.
 Server presets are also listed as choices.